Darts distance rules: what you need to know

 Your dartboard setup should be an area where you can throw darts in a safe and comfortable environment.
-A place where you can play your favorite darts games for hours with friends, or practise in stealth so you can really bust out the moves later.
-Luckily, setting up your own dartboard and creating fantastic darting space isn’t tricky, piggy-bank-breaking or time-consuming.
+A place where you can play your favorite darts games for hours with friends or practise in stealth so you can really bust out the moves later.
+Luckily, setting up your own dartboard and creating a fantastic darting space isn’t tricky, piggy-bank-breaking, or time-consuming.

 Let’s make it official – your darts setup, that is

-If you want to be fully legit, you can set up your dartboard and dart den to meet official Worlds Darts Federation (WDF) regulations.
-In this article, we’ll walk you through the official distances and height measurements you need to know.
+If you want to be fully legit, you can set up your dartboard and dart den to meet official World Darts Federation (WDF) regulations.
+In this article, we’ll walk you through the official distance for dartboards and dartboard height measurements you need to know.
 We’ll also throw in advice to help you create a pro-worthy dartboard setup at your place.
-This includes mounting options, the best lighting for high scoring darts games, protecting your floors, walls and darts, and how to keep everyone in your games room safe and puncture free.
+This includes mounting options, the best lighting for high-scoring darts games, protecting your floors, walls and darts, and how to keep everyone in your game room safe and puncture-free.

-The two measurements to remember are: the height of your dartboard, and the distance between the dartboard and the toe line.
-You’ll be meeting official regulations by following these guidelines.
+The two measurements to remember are: the height of your dartboard measurements for dart board height, and the distance between the dartboard and the toe line dart board throw line.
+You’ll be meeting official dart board regulation height and darts distance regulation by following these guidelines.

 Dartboard height measurements

-The official height to hang your dartboard is to measure: 173cm (5 feet, 8 inches) from the floor to the centre of your dartboard (aka the bullseye, and the exact centre of your dartboard).
+The official measurements for dart board height are as follows: 173cm (5 feet, 8 inches) from the floor to the centre of your dartboard (aka the bullseye, and the exact centre of your dartboard).

 Dartboard distance measurements

-The official distance is 237cm (7 feet, 9.25 inches) from the front of your dartboard to the back of the throw line (aka Oche or toe line).
+The official distance from the dartboard is 237cm (7 feet, 9.25 inches) from the front of your dartboard to the back of the throw line (aka Oche or toe line).

 An accessible darts setup